DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 impact beyond traditional scientific publications to also include other impactful results.
 Not all researchers thinking of themselves as RSEs pursue a faculty position as their main career goal.
-However, permanent non-professorial academic faculty positions are rare within the German academic system, also due to the lack of a defined **RSE role**.
+However, permanent academic non-faculty positions are rare within the German academic system, also due to the lack of a defined **RSE role**.
 We recommend research institutions to leverage the benefit of dedicated RSEs by establishing attractive long-term career options in the academic